Draw-a-Person test: Validity as a measure of intelligence

 The Draw-a-Person test is commonly used as a measure of cognitive abilities in children; it has sometimes been used to index intelligence, but this has been criticized.
-Kana Imuta et al. (2013) compared scores on the Draw-A-Person Intellectual Ability Test to scores on the Wechsler Preschool and Primary Scale of Intelligence in 100 children and found a very low correlation (r=0.27).
+Kana Imuta et al. (2013) compared scores on the Draw-a-Person Intellectual Ability Test to scores on the Wechsler Preschool and Primary Scale of Intelligence in 100 children and found a very low correlation (r=0.27).
+However, other research found a statistically significant correlation between DAP scores and the Wechsler Preschool and Primary Scale of Intelligence – Revised, or Wechsler Abbreviated Scale of Intelligence.
+Although the correlation findings contradicted other studies, researchers observed a high number of false positives and negatives for low intellectual functioning, so they concluded DAP is not a reliable measure of IQ.
+In 2021, Troncone et al. found a similar correlation between DAP scores and Raven’s Matrices non-verbal intelligence scores, but as in the Wilcox study, high false positives and false negatives led researchers to conclude DAP is not useful as a measure of intelligence.
+This study also compared DAP scores to academic performance and found no correlation.
+This lack of a relationship between DAP scores and school performance was supported in findings from an earlier study by Scott in 1981.
 Similarly, results found with child and youth psychiatric inpatients failed to support the hypothesized relationship between human figure drawings and IQ.
-This suggests that the Draw-a-Person test should not be used as a substitute for other well-established intelligence tests.
+These studies suggest the Draw-a-Person test should not be used as a substitute for other well-established intelligence tests and is not an accurate predictor of academic performance.